 New description: I would say one way to handle this would be to have a tree list like in Qt Designer that shows you the controls that you can pick and bring it forward or back.

-#4 Updated by Thaddeus - almost 6 years ago
+#4 Updated by Thaddeus - over 6 years ago

 - File Inkscape_ClickOnXMLeditor.png added

 A simple Listbox/Dropdown Listbox listing all the objects for selection would do: it better than editing the zValue manually as I'm doing now.